Do You Use Job Descriptions with your Nonprofit Board Members?

 Here’s the job description I use quite a bit with Nonprofits.
 The one line of this job description that I urge you to use is:

-- Make a personally significant, annual financial contribution to the organization
+- Make a personally significant, annual financial contribution to the Nonprofit

 “Personally significant” means different things to different people, in a variety of ways.
 But the term itself puts board members on notice that, yes, they do need to make a gift – and, it’s a “stop-and-think” gift.
 The reason for this is they can’t be expected to fundraise for the Nonprofit if they themselves have not made a personally significant donation.

 Quick note – watch out for board members who are on the board representing their corporation (likely a donor).
 They need to understand they too need to make a personally significant donation.
-It’s amazing to me, so many, many, many times I’ve see corporate representatives serve on boards and not make a personal donation – even when asked by the board chair.
-Clueless, among other descriptions that could be use…..
+It’s amazing to me, so many, many, many times I’ve seen corporate representatives serve on boards and not make a personal donation – even when asked by the board chair.

 Hopefully this job description can help your Nonprofit, or at the very least serve as a jumping off point for your efforts to develop a board member job description.